NeuralVox/OpenPhonemizer/README.md

 * Permissively licensed & open source
 * Fast & efficient
-* Works well with TTS models depending on phonemizer or espeak
+* Works well with TTS models that depend on phonemizer or espeak
 * Automatic GPU acceleration (CUDA/MPS) if available

 ## Project